EmilePerron/vermin.js/README.md

-# vermin.js
+# Vermin.js: Eliminate form submission spam on your websites

 Vermin is a simple script that helps you prevent spam in your website's forms.

-It does so by implementing some of the most well known non-intrusive spam prevention techniques for you.
+It does so by implementing three of the most well known non-intrusive client-side spam prevention techniques for you.

 ## Getting started